The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-A natural procedure for bringing covariant spinor differentials in $\mathfrak{M}$ consists in carrying out parallel displacements from one spin space to another, which absorb the same geometric definitions as the ones for the world situation [6, 26, 27].
-It appears that world-spin affine correlations and covariant-derivative prescriptions can most easily be attained by combining the covariant constancy of the Hermitian connecting objects of the $\gamma$-formalism and the covariant Leibniz expansion of an adequate spin-tensor outer product associated to a null world vector [23].
-In fact, Infeld and Van der Waerden [3] had realized that contracted spin affinities carrying nowhere-vanishing real and imaginary parts should be taken up by the $\gamma\varepsilon$-frameworks because of the strong necessity of balancing the numbers of independent world-spin affine components.
-The expression for a generic spin affinity of either formalism is consequently obtained by first performing an appropriate index splitting of the Christoffel connexion $\Gamma_{abc}$ for a covariant metric tensor $g_{ab}$ on $\mathfrak{M}$, and then calling for world covariant-derivative patterns.
-Any allowable spin-affine connexion is thus made out of the spinor versions of both $\Gamma_{a[bc]}$ and $\Gamma_{a(bc)}$.
-In either formalism, the former $\Gamma$-contribution supplies the symmetric part of a two-piece spinor splitting which has to be added to a non-Hermitian partial derivative.
-The trace $\Gamma_{a}$ of the latter $\Gamma$-contribution noticeably makes up a general scalar-density prescription for a basic $\gamma$-metric function.
-A recovery of the real part of a contracted spin affinity for the $\gamma $-formalism can be accomplished from such configurations, but the feasibility of such a recovery ceases happening when the metric limiting situation that yields the affine computational devices for the $\varepsilon$-formalism is implemented.
+A natural procedure for bringing spinor covariant differentials in $ \mathfrak{M}$ consists in carrying out affine displacements from one spin space to another, which absorb the same geometric definition as the one for the world situation.
+It appears that a set of world-spin affine correlations may be most easily attainable by combining the strongly required covariant constancy of the Hermitian connecting objects for the $\gamma $-formalism and the covariant Leibniz expansion of an appropriate spin-tensor outer product associated to a null world vector.
+It was originally realized [5] that contracted spin affinities carrying nowhere-vanishing imaginary parts should be introduced into the $\gamma \varepsilon $-framework because of the necessity of balancing the overall numbers of independent world-spin affine components.
+The expression for a spin affinity of either formalism can consequently be obtained by first performing an appropriate index-splitting of $\Gamma _{abc}$, and then calling for the corresponding world covariant derivative patterns.
+An allowable spin-affine connexion is thus made out of the spinor versions of both $\Gamma _{a[bc]}$ and the traceful part of $ \Gamma _{a(bc)}$.
+In either formalism, the former $\Gamma $-contribution supplies the symmetric part of a general two-piece spinor splitting which has to be added to a non-Hermitian partial derivative.
+In the $\gamma $ -formalism, the latter $\Gamma $-contribution makes up the scalar-density prescription for the absolute value of a spin-metric function as brought up in Section 1.
+A recovery of the real part of a contracted spin affinity for the $\gamma $-formalism can be accomplished from such configurations, but the feasibility of such a recovery ceases happening when the metric limiting situation that yields the affine computational devices for the $\varepsilon $ -formalism is implemented.
+The spacetime information carried by the metric spinors of the $\gamma $-formalism is usually extracted from their partial derivatives and brought out by a set of world-covariant vectors.
+One then becomes able to derive in an elegant way a classical relationship involving the metric quantities of the $\gamma $-formalism and the parts of the respective contracted spin-affine structures.
+It is worth stressing that the completion of this derivation does not depend upon the choice of any expression for the torsion freeness of $\nabla _{a}$.
+The absolute value and polar argument of the complex-valued function that defines a basic $\gamma $ -metric component accordingly appear as world scalars, the absolute value being formally given as the product of two world-scalar densities.
+It is shown in Ref.
+[10] that the information on one of these densities is totally contained in a suitably contracted partial derivative of an Hermitian connecting object for the $\gamma $-formalism, whereas the information on the other is carried by $\mathfrak{g}$, with the former density having to be thought of as bearing a double world-spin character.